Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Introduction

 Data manifolds often come with a metric encoding the cost of local variations on the manifold.
-For sufficiently regular data manifolds it is shown in \cite{ShKuFl18} how to transfer this metric to the latent manifold, thereby turning it into a \emph{Riemannian} manifold.
+For sufficiently regular data manifolds, it is shown in \cite{ShKuFl18} how to transfer this metric to the latent manifold, thereby turning it into a \emph{Riemannian} manifold.
 This in principle allows to compute shortest paths, exponential maps, and parallel transport in latent space, which the decoder can pushforward to the data manifold.
 Latent spaces of variational autoencoders were first studied as a Riemannian manifold in \cite{ChKlKu+18}.
 A desired property of autoencoders is to enable meaningful interpolation between data points via an affine interpolation in the latent space.
 In \cite{BeRaRoGo18} an \emph{adversarial regularizer} is proposed to ensure visually realistic interpolations in latent space.
-To this end the adversarial regularizer tries to make the decoding of interpolations in latent space indistinguishable from real data points.
+To this end, the adversarial regularizer tries to make the decoding of interpolations in latent space indistinguishable from real data points.

 In this paper we study embeddings from general input manifolds of high-dimensional data into low-dimensi\-onal latent spaces.
 We propose a loss functional based on randomly sampled point pairs on the input manifold.
-Assuming that for each such pair of points the Riemannian distance on the input manifold and the Riemannian average can be computed, we define one penalty term measuring the distortion of the distance, thus promoting approximately isometric latent space embeddings under the encoder mapping, and a second term penalizing large bending, thus promoting flatness.
-The discrete loss functional depends on a parameter $\epsilon$ defined as the maximal distance of each point pair sampled on the input manifold.
-For an increasing number of samples we obtain a Monte Carlo limit of the initially discrete loss functional as a nonlocal loss functional, a double integral over the pairs of input manifold points which are at most $\epsilon$ apart.
-The main theorem of this paper identifies the $\Gamma$-limit of these nonlocal Monte Carlo limits for sampling distance $\epsilon\to 0$ as a local geometric loss functional of embedding maps from the input manifold to the latent space.
-This loss functional consists of a distortion and a bending energy as proper limits of their discrete counterparts.
+We assume that the Riemannian distance on the input manifold and the Riemannian average can be computed for each such pair of points.
+The loss functional consists of two components.
+The first component measures the distortion of the distance, thus promoting approximately isometric latent space embeddings.
+The second component penalizes large bending, thus promoting flatness.
+Altogether, we obtain a low bending and low distortion (LBD) discrete loss functional.
+It depends on a parameter $\epsilon$, defined as the maximal distance of each point pair sampled on the input manifold.
+As the number of samples increases, we obtain a Monte Carlo limit of the initially discrete loss functional as a nonlocal loss functional, a double integral over the pairs of input manifold points which are at most $\epsilon$ apart.
+The main theorem of this paper identifies the $\Gamma$-limit of these nonlocal Monte Carlo limits, for sampling distance $\epsilon\to 0$, as a local geometric loss functional of embeddings.
+This loss functional consists of a distortion and a bending energy that are proper limits of their discrete counterparts.